 The remote control caddy is a great enabler to help you spend a lazy weekend on the couch watching TV.
 Here’s my lazy boy wannable hard at work on his mancave during its completion.

-After making the original prototype for my husband, I made a new and improved version as gifts for my sister and brother-in-law using cork ribbon and black horsehair braid.
+After making the original prototype for Hubs, I made a new and improved version as gifts for my sister and brother-in-law using cork ribbon and black horsehair braid.
 The cork ribbon was wide, so I ended up cutting it narrower as shown below.

 To make it more child-friendly, I used the plastic clips from a dollar store package of string lights to replace the magnetic hooks on the bottom.